LLNL/FPChecker/README.md

 make
 make install
 ```

 `cmake` will attempt to search for `clang++` and `llvm-config` in your invironment.
 Make sure these commands are visible.

+Optionally you can run tests by running `make tests` after executing `make`.
+Tests are executed in `python` version 2.7.x, and require the `pytest` module.
+Also, the the envirorment variable `CUDA_PATH` needs to be set to the location of the CUDA toolkit before running the tests.

 ## Using FPChecker
 Once you are able to compile and run your CUDA application with clang, follow this to enable FPChecker: